GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 - (If you already have AP: lin for `CompAP`)

 These functions don't care whether your language has an explicit copula or not.
 Just implement whatever strategy that it uses for non-V❋ predication.

+In terms of word order, you could consider how adverbials attach to verbs.

 ## 3. Cl-S-Utt-Phr